-Intervention Details Target pupils Quality First Teachers across the Academy implement and use These strategies benefit all learners Teaching the training and resources given to them in order and are particularly aimed at to include all pupils in classroom learning.
-This enabling pupils with SEN to may involve using dyslexia friendly strategies such successfully access mainstream as coloured backgrounds, particular fonts, visual teaching and learning. aids.
+Intervention Details Target pupils Quality First Teachers across the Academy implement and use These strategies benefit all learners Teaching the training and resources given to them in order to include all pupils in classroom learning.
+This and are particularly aimed at enabling pupils with SEN to may involve using dyslexia friendly strategies such as coloured backgrounds, particular fonts, successfully access mainstream teaching and learning. visual aids.
 Other strategies and resources are used such as access to ICT, writing frames, word banks, concrete maths supports.
-In class support Support the personalisation of lessons.
-Those with a statement of SEN or from a Ensure that target pupils meet their lesson EHC plan, where it is necessary in Teaching objectives. order to meet objectives.
-Assistant Support class teachers to make progress with all Other pupils with SEND who require pupils, in particular those with SEND. additional staff support to meet lesson objectives.
+In class Support the personalisation of lessons.
+Those with a statement of SEND or support from Ensure that target pupils meet their lesson EHC plan, where it is necessary in a Teaching objectives. order to meet objectives.
+Assistant Support class teachers to make progress with all Other pupils with SEND who pupils, in particular those with SEND. require additional staff support to meet lesson objectives.
 Speech and Speech and language therapists or specially Pupils who are unable to thrive in Language trained Teaching Assistants carry out all areas of the curriculum due to Therapy assessments, design programmes of intervention, specific speech, language and deliver interventions, review progress and train communication needs.
-Pupils who staff. have a significant gap in their understanding, receptive or
+Pupils who